nickmeldrum/npm-package-node-library-seed/README.md

 ## Todo:

- * remove duplication in api based modules (use of got/ proxy etc.)
+ * extract the paging from github and travis to reduce duplication
  * move workingDir into shared place - i.e. config has some derived values?
  * allow for HTTPS proxy
  * all modules should have their options passed in instead of depending on config directly